Wkemery/Arboreal/README.md

 ### What does the file Inode look like:

 	[] = block of data
-	[size, tags (as the associated tagTree blknum on disk), attributes, X-directblocks, and X indirect blocks]
+	[filename, size, tags (as the associated tagTree blknum on disk), attributes, X-directblocks, and X indirect blocks]

 ### Searching by Tags: